ContentSquare/cs-mobile-sdk-visit-bcn/README.md

 This project contains all the source code of the iOS app VisitBCN.

-This app isn't currently available in the app store.
+This app is available in the app store: https://itunes.apple.com/us/app/visitbcn/id904676442?mt=8

 If you'd like to use this project's code please send an e-mail to mvimeapps@gmail.com